China beach fans never without their inflatable | Malay Mail

-QINGDAO (China), Aug 7 — At one of China’s most popular seaside resorts, a brightly coloured inflatable ring is an essential item for a day on the beach.
+QINGDAO, Aug 8 — At one of China’s most popular seaside resorts, a brightly coloured inflatable ring is an essential item for a day on the beach.

 Crowds of holidaymakers both old and young wade into the water with their trusty floats and bob alongside each other, beating the hot August sun.